 MedlinePlus Genetics provides information about Type 1 diabetesMore About This Health Condition

 Studies have associated a variation in the PTPN22 gene with an increased risk of several autoimmune disorders.
 Autoimmune disorders occur when the immune system malfunctions and attacks the body's tissues and organs.
-These disorders include type 1 diabetes, rheumatoid arthritis, autoimmune thyroid disease, and systemic lupus erythematosus.
+These disorders include type 1 diabetes, rheumatoid arthritis, Hashimoto thyroiditis, Graves disease, and systemic lupus erythematosus.

 The PTPN22 gene variation associated with autoimmune disorders changes the protein building block (amino acid) arginine to the amino acid tryptophan at position 620 in the PTPN22 protein sequence, written as Arg620Trp or R620W.
 This variation likely affects the activity of the PTPN22 protein, making it more difficult for the body to control inflammation and prevent the immune system from attacking its own tissues.